NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Evaluation

 The results are presented in Figure~\ref{fig:mpu}.
 As it is possible to observe, the MPU decreases from its baseline value when an attack is carried out.
 Further, MPU decreases as $AT$ decreases.
 The average CPU owned by the largest fragment during the attacks also decreases as $AT$ decreases.
 These are expected results, since the mining power is scattered among fragments.

 Most importantly, the decrease in both metrics is considerably lower than the mining power the attacker invested to put the attack in practice.
 This is true even for the least robust variant of \name, $AT=4$.
 This means that the attacker does not reach a \emph{break even} point.
 Therefore, the analyzed attack is not profitable for a rational attacker.
 Instead of using his mining power to slow down the correct system's ability to advance the main chain (through fragmentation), it would be more profitable for the attacker to employ the same mining power to accelerate the generation of his malicious chain (an attack vector that is possible in standard BBP).
-This observation empirically supports the assumption in \S\ref{sec:correctness} on the impact of fragmentation attacks.

 Finally, and as expected, the fragmentation periods cause \textit{fairness} deviations in \name.
 While vanilla Ethererum is the closest to the desired fairness target (ideally, 21.3\%), the fairness of \name’s variants are still within a 10\% distance from the ideal target.